MeaCulpitt/OmniRoute/docs/miner_design.md

 * **Atmospheric Intelligence:** Strategically querying weather subnets (e.g., SN18) to calculate the risk of flight-path safety or sea-state delays.
 * **Port-Side Visual Proofs:** Utilizing Vision AI subnets (e.g., SN44) to process satellite or terminal feeds for real-time verification of port congestion or yard density.
-* **Predictive Alpha Discovery:** Miners must determine which subnets provide the highest "Alpha" (predictive edge) for a specific route.
+* **Predictive Edge Discovery:** Miners must determine which subnets provide them with the highest predictive edge for a specific route.
 For example, a miner may prioritize port-side vision for a sea-freight challenge but pivot to weather intelligence for an air-freight request to gain a scoring advantage over competitors.

 ### Task 2: Temporal Inference & Manifold Resolution
 Once the most relevant signals are ingested, the miner runs a local **Heuristic-Neural Hybrid model** to solve the multi-modal Traveling Salesman Problem (TSP).
 The miner generates a logistics manifold representing the optimal balance of speed, cost, and reliability across different transit legs (Air, Sea, Rail, Road).